mozilla/legal-docs/en/firefox_privacy_notice.md

                 </ul>
             </td>
             <td><strong>Consent</strong>, when you choose to enable Review Checker.</td>
-            <td>You can read more information about <a href="https://support.mozilla.org/kb/review-checker-review-quality">How to use Firefox Review Checker</a> and how we implement privacy preserving tech such as OHTTP.</td>
+            <td>You can read more information about <a href="https://support.mozilla.org/kb/review-checker-review-quality">How to use Firefox Review Checker</a> and how we implement privacy preserving tech such as <a href="https://support.mozilla.org/kb/ohttp-explained">OHTTP</a>.</td>
         </tr>
         <tr>
             <td>To enable add-ons (addons.mozilla.org, “AMO”), including offering personalized suggestions</td>